 A&K Philanthropy: Our project in Peru

-In 2017, with the help of AKP, the school extended their programming to include 22 kindergarten students, aged four and five years old.
+In 2017, with the help of AKP, the school extended their programming to include 22 pre-school students, aged four and five years old.

 For the children of the Sacred Valley of the Incas, a good education was an unattainable goal before Helena van Engelen and her team opened the Children of the Rainbow School.
 Here, the most impoverished and at-risk children can eat, access medical and dental care and take part in a proper education.